ProfessionalLinuxUsersGroup/course-books/docs/pcae/u4ws.md

 #### Discussion Post #2

+!!! abstract "Scenario"

     You and your security team have an accurate inventory after last week's misunderstanding.
 You have 110 servers currently in your inventory.
 What are some methods you can use to verify those systems are operational?

 1. How might you "touch" those servers every day?